-- The student is able to access grade-level content with the use of accommodations, modifications, and/or specially designed instruction in a general education setting. - The student is making meaningful progress toward grade-level academic skills with support provided in a self-contained/resource setting.

-- The student does not require instruction that significantly alters learning outcomes or standards, but instead benefits from adapted methods of access to the general curriculum. - Placement is being considered primarily due to disruptive behavior or social-emotional challenges, rather than a demonstrated need for a significantly modified curriculum and intensive support across domains. - The primary concern is chronic absenteeism or inconsistent school attendance, rather than the need for a significantly modified curriculum and intensive support. - The student is experiencing a temporary regression or short-term challenge that may resolve with targeted interventions and does not indicate a long-term need for placement in a more restrictive setting. - The student demonstrates average intellectual and adaptive functioning, and placement is being considered due to school-level capacity, staffing, or convenience.
+- The student is able to access grade-level content with the use of accommodations, modifications, and/or specially designed instruction in a general education setting. - The student is making meaningful progress toward grade-level academic skills with support provided in a self-contained/resource setting. - The student does not require instruction that significantly alters learning outcomes or standards, but instead benefits from adapted methods of access to the general curriculum. - Placement is being considered primarily due to disruptive behavior or social-emotional challenges, rather than a demonstrated need for a significantly modified curriculum and intensive support across domains. - The primary concern is chronic absenteeism or inconsistent school attendance, rather than the need for a significantly modified curriculum and intensive support. - The student is experiencing a temporary regression or short-term challenge that may resolve with targeted interventions and does not indicate a long-term need for placement in a more restrictive setting. - The student demonstrates average or mild intellectual and adaptive functioning.
+Note: Students should not automatically be placed in Cluster programs based solely on IQ.